ember-learn/guides-source/guides/release/code-editors/index.md

 [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) -
 high-fidelity static highlighting.
 With `ensure_installed = { 'glimmer' }`, this
-also includes support for embedded templates in javascript and typescript.
+also includes support for embedded templates in JavaScript and typescript.

 To get embedded template highlighting without tree-sitter (and too much config to include here):
 - [vim-ember-hbs](https://github.com/joukevandermaas/vim-ember-hbs)